scala/scala-lang/_posts/2024-12-05-release-notes-3.6.2.md

 Reordering the fields is binary-compatible but it might affect the meaning of `@Annotation(1)` Starting from Scala 3.6, named arguments are required for Java-defined annotations that define multiple parameters.
-If the Java-defined annotation contains paramter named `value` its name can be ommited only when annotation is applied using a single argument.
+If the Java-defined annotation contains parameter named `value` its name can be omitted only when annotation is applied using a single argument.

 ```Java
   public @interface Example {